 With a fresh batch of photographs and feeling re-energized after my morning fix I headed on.
 My next planned stop was the first convenience store I had stopped at after leaving Ryozenji (#1) and I really hoped the young man who had served me was still there so I could give him another photograph.
 Before I got to the convenience store I passed by Gokurakuji (#2) so I decided to pay a visit to the stamp office and give the ladies some more photographs.
 The ladies were not the ones I had met when I had stopped there on the first day of my pilgrimage but I wanted to give out more photographs so one of them got a single photograph and the other wanted two so she got two.
 I then continued the short distance to 7 Eleven and found that the young man who had been the very first recipient of a photograph after I set out from Ryozenji (#1) was not one of the four staff present in the store.

 It was shame he was not there so I got myself another coffee and dorayaki and as I was waiting to pay, two young girls and their mother came into the shop.
 The girls were dressed in their school uniforms, the younger one must have been about 6 and the older one maybe about 11.
-The younger one came and stood by the check out and seemed to be curious about seeing someone out of the normal.
+The younger one came and stood by the check out and seemed to be curious about seeing someone like me.
 More than that, she was just like the little girl who had forced her mother to queue up behind me at the supermarket the day I stayed at Utangura.
 The little girl was super cute and I thought about giving her my dorayaki but decided to buy some Pocky instead and after paying for it, I went over to her mother and asked if it was OK to give the Pocky to her young daughter.
 She didn't mind and the little girl happily accepted it and I sat down to enjoy another coffee and dorayaki.

 As I sat there, the little girl's older sister walked over and gave me a doughnut and for that I gave her a photograph.
 When the mother and the two girls were ready to leave they came over to say thank you again.
 I got chatting to the mother and showed her the other photographs and she ended up selecting one more.
 The mother then suggested taking a photograph with the two girls and dashed out to her car to get her camera phone.
 I followed her out with the two girls and asked if it was OK to photograph her daughters and she told me to go ahead.
-I snapped some of the two girls and then their mother snapped a few of the me and the girl together.
+I snapped some of the two girls and then their mother snapped a few of the me and the girls together.
 It was a really lovely encounter and I think it happened simply because I was in such a happy relaxed mood and looking forward to getting to Ryozenji (#1).
-In fact, every time I had was in such a mood, good things always seemed to happen.
+In fact, every time I was in such a mood, good things always seemed to happen.

 After leaving the 7 Eleven I was almost at Ryozenji (#1) when I spotted an overseas pilgrim coming towards me.
 He was tapping his stick on the bridge as he came towards me.
 I greeted him, and then apologised for telling him about the custom of not tapping the walking stick as you crossed over a bridge.
 He told me he was from Australia and that he didn't mind that I had told him about the custom.
 He added that he had done some Buddhist related things in Burma and was looking forward to the pilgrimage.
-After my little happy encounter back at the convenience store and the fact that I was almost back at Ryozenji (#1) I probably came across as a little over enthusiastic because I was busy sharing stories and telling him about things he probably already knew about.
-Realizing I was probably keeping him, I put an end to my chatter and wished him well and then continued on.

 After arriving at the gate of Ryozenji (#1) I stopped and bowed, I washed my hands and mouth and then set my pack down in the small rest area to the side of the main hall.
 I decided to go through the full prayer rituals at each hall before going into the stamp office and getting a final stamp.
 I was also looking forward very much to greeting the woman who had been so kind to me the day I had arrived at Ryozenji (#1).
 I prayed for a long time at each hall and mostly it was to express my thanks and gratitude for a safe journey around Shikoku and to reflect on some of the things that had been my priority during the pilgrimage.
 As I finished at the daishi hall and headed down the steps I spotted an overseas couple standing not too far in front of me.
 When I got closer I greeted them like I had almost every single person I had come across since the very start of the pilgrimage.